 Another space-saving option is a heat pump split system.
 They are similar to the traditional split system with an outdoor unit and indoor air handler.
 A heat pump uses a single unit to heat and cool a home, eliminating the need to find space for a furnace.

 Ready to Upgrade Your Home’s HVAC System?

 Upgrading the heating and cooling system of an older home may seem daunting.
 Granted, the process is a little more complicated than homes that already have the bones in place for a new central air unit.
-However, the right contractor will be able to get the job done smoothly and with minimal disruption or damage to your home.
+However, the right contractor will get the job done smoothly.
+All with minimal disruption or damage to your home.